alguoo314/NIFFLR/README.md

 ### Installation
 To install, first download the latest distribution from the github release page https://github.com/alguoo314/NIFFLR/releases.
 Then untar/unzip the package nifflr-X.X.X.tgz, cd to the resulting folder and run `./install.sh`.
 The installation script will configure and make all necessary packages.
 The nifflr.sh executable will appear under bin/

+### Only for developers
-Only for developers:  you can clone the development tree, but then there are dependencies such as swig and yaggo (http://www.swig.org/ and https://github.com/gmarcais/yaggo) that must be available on the PATH:
+You can clone the development tree, but then there are dependencies such as swig and yaggo (http://www.swig.org/ and https://github.com/gmarcais/yaggo) that must be available on the PATH:

 ```
 $ git clone https://github.com/alguoo314/NIFFLR